smart-data-models/dataModel.WasteWater/Blower/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `airflow[number]`: Airflow blown by a blower.  .
-Model: [ https://schema.org/Number]( https://schema.org/Number)- `airflowEstimation[number]`: Airflow estimation by AI soft sensor simulation.  .
+- `airflow[number]`: Airflow blown by a blower  .
+Model: [ https://schema.org/Number]( https://schema.org/Number)- `airflowEstimation[number]`: Airflow estimation by AI soft sensor simulation  .
 Model: [ https://schema.org/Number]( https://schema.org/Number)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `endsAt[string]`: A relationship indicating the entity the blower is connected to in the downstream point.  - `energy[number]`: Energy consumed by a blower.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `endsAt[uri]`: A relationship indicating the entity the blower is connected to in the downstream point  - `energy[number]`: Energy consumed by a blower  .
 Model: [ https://schema.org/Number]( https://schema.org/Number)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pressure[number]`: Pressure measurement in the blower.  .
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pressure[number]`: Pressure measurement in the blower  .
 Model: [ https://schema.org/Number]( https://schema.org/Number)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startsAt[string]`: A relationship indicating the entity the blower is connected to in the upstream point.  - `type[string]`: NGSI-LD Entity Type.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `startsAt[uri]`: A relationship indicating the entity the blower is connected to in the upstream point  - `type[string]`: NGSI-LD Entity Type.
 It has to be Blower  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `description`  - `id`  - `type`  <!-- /35-RequiredProperties -->